Bed Bug Lawsuits Against Florida Hotels

 Bed bugs are parasites that have tormented humans for thousands of years.
-They are tiny brown insects, about the size of a ladybug, which feed on human blood like other human parasites.
+They are tiny brown insects, about the size of a ladybug, which feeds on human blood like other human parasites.

-Since the mid-1990s, these parasites have become a real problem for hotels guests causing both physical and emotional injuries, which have led to a large number of injury claims being filed against hotels.
+Since the mid-1990s, these parasites have become a real problem for hotel guests causing both physical and emotional injuries, which have led to a large number of injury claims being filed against hotels.
 In fact, they are a serious and growing problem in Florida, especially in Orlando, Miami, Tampa and Fort Lauderdale hotels where the highest concentration of bed bug claim activity occurs and where most of our clients were bitten.

 Bed Bug Injuries:

 Physical injuries can include:

 - Itching and swelling

 - Permanent scarring

 Mental injuries include:

 - Emotional distress

 Hotels have a duty to inspect their rooms to ensure that there are no Bed Bugs!